INRIA/scikit-learn-mooc/slides/concluding_remarks.md

 ---

-# Machine learning as a small part of the problem most of the times.
+# Machine learning is a small part of the problem most of the times

 - How to approach the full problem (the full value chain)
 - Acquiring more/better data is often more important than using fancy models